1 - CollapsingMergeTree vs ReplacingMergeTree

 3. Next column is more cardinal, less important.
 It can be rounded time sometimes, or site_id, or source_id, or group_id or something similar.

-4. repeat p.3 once again (or few times)
+4. Repeat step 3 once again (or a few times)

-6. if you have something like hierarchy / tree-like relations between the columns - put there the records from ‘root’ to ’leaves’ for example (continent, country, cityname).
-This way clickhouse can do lookup by country / city even if continent is not specified (it will just ‘check all continents’) special variants of MergeTree may require special ORDER BY to make the record unique etc.
+6. If you have something like hierarchy / tree-like relations between the columns - put there the records from ‘root’ to ’leaves’ for example (continent, country, cityname).
+This way ClickHouse® can do lookup by country / city even if continent is not specified (it will just ‘check all continents’) special variants of MergeTree may require special ORDER BY to make the record unique etc.

 7. For timeseries it usually make sense to put timestamp as latest column in ORDER BY, it helps with putting the same data near by for better locality.
 There is only 2 major patterns for timestamps in ORDER BY: (…, toStartOf(Day|Hour|…)(timestamp), …, timestamp) and (…, timestamp).
 First one is useful when your often query small part of table partition. (table partitioned by months and your read only 1-4 days 90% of times)

-Some examples of good order by
+Some examples of good ORDER BY:

 ORDER BY (tenantid, site_id, utm_source, clientid, timestamp)